 The Ekballō Challenge

-The Ekballō Challenge is an exciting visit of seven days to an actual Least Reached People group.
+The Ekballō Challenge is an exciting visit of seven days to a Least Reached People group.
 Your team will be guided by a seasoned missionary, who will take you on a challenging journey to see and experience things that tourists won’t.

 Be ready for a challenging and life-changing time.
 A never-to-be-forgotten experience!

 During your time there, you will get a taste of what it’s like to be a frontier missionary.
-You will learn about the local culture, religion, and make some contact with people in the LRP.
+You will learn about the culture, religion, and make some contact with the local people.
 The missionary will guide you through some challenging experiences – a little bit like the TV series “The Amazing Race” (but not as physically challenging).

 You will hear the missionary’s personal testimony of how God called him, and hear some of his personal experiences.